wp-plugins/chamber-dashboard-business-directory/readme.txt

 = Will it work with my theme? =
 Probably!
 It is designed to work with any theme that follows basic WordPress coding practices.

+= Can I see other sites that are using Chamber Dashboard? = Yes!
+We have a [map of organizations using Chamber Dashboard](https://chamberdashboard.com/chamber-dashboard-user-map/)

 = I want the plugin to do _____.
 Can you make it do that? = Probably!
 I am definitely interested in making this as useful as possible for chambers of commerce, so please let me know what features you need!
 You can use the contact form at [chamberdashboard.com/contact](http://chamberdashboard.com/contact)

+= Is it translation-ready? =
+Yes, the plugin is ready to be translated!  .po and .mo files are included.
+If you translate the plugin, I would love to include your translation with future releases of the plugin.

 == Screenshots ==
 1. Entering business information

 == Changelog ==
+= 2.0 =
+* added billing contact information to work with Member Manager plugin
+* minor bug fixes

 = 1.9.1 =
 * made sure social media icons are included in plugin